This year in news that shocked the vaping community: San Francisco has become the first US city to ban e-cigarettes, pending further research.

 But What About Traditional Cigarettes?

 Perhaps the most shocking thing about this latest development is that traditional cigarettes, which cause tens of thousands of deaths in California every year, will remain untouched and can continue to be legally sold.
-Similarly, vaping and smoking cannabis is still legal in the city.

 Many can't believe the news, taking to Twitter to express their concerns.